-7.1.6 Electrical Resistivity
+8.1.6 Electrical Conductivity

-Electrical resistivity describes how well the fluid insulates against the flow of electric current.
 In some applications, such as measuring the resistance of bare temperature sensors, it may be important that little or no electrical leakage occur through the fluid.
-In this case consider a fluid with very high resistivity.
+In this case consider a fluid with very low electrical conductivity or high resistivity.

-7.1.7 Fluid Lifetime
+8.1.7 Fluid lifetime